Wedding at Cana (Damaskinos): Description

 The work is an oil on canvas on panel painting with dimensions 85 cm × 118 cm (33.5 in × 46.5 in) Tintoretto's massive painting is eleven times larger than the Damaskinos.
-The painting was completed between 1560-1583.
+The painting was completed between 1560 and 1583.
 The massive wedding banquet poses many similarities to Tintoretto's work but features many differences.
 Compared to the Tintoretto the Damaskinos version lacks a massive chandelier in the center of the room.
 The time of day is also different.
 Night occupies the atmosphere.
 A band plays to the left of the massive banquet table.
 The floor is tiled.
 The guest of honor stands out, he is dressed in lavish attire.
 The painting is a historical archive of 16th century Venice.
 The instruments and lavish opulent clothing allow viewers the impression of the fashion trends of that era.

 Jesus and the Virgin Mary are at the end of the table.
 He is blessing the water and turning it into wine.
 In the window frame to our right two-winged Lion's of Venice decorate the window opening.
 The winged lion symbolizes the city of Venice.
 In the rear of the room garnishing the wall in Tintoretto's version are elaborately decorated Ionic Columns reminiscent of ancient Greek architecture.
 In the Damaskinos version, more simple Doric columns are implemented.
 The major symbol of ancient Greek art in Damaskinos's works was the consistent use of ancient Greek Cretan meander patterns.
 The symbols decorate the table cloth.
 A similar design was on the table cloth in Damaskinos's Last Supper.
 The dog in both The Last Supper and the Wedding at Cana was borrowed from Tintoretto's version of the Wedding at Cana.
 The assortment of food, silverware, and wine jugs is common to Damaskinos's Last Supper and the current Wedding at Cana.
 Some historians attributed another version of the Wedding at Cana to Damaskinos.
 The item recently sold for 136,000 dollars.